helenaholley/OCBE-Textbook/book/OCBE_II/Chapter 11 - Nucleophilic acyl substitution reactions.md

 >
 > c\) What is the coproduct of the reaction?

-## Section 11.6: Hydrolysis of thioesters, esters, and amides
+##  11.6: Hydrolysis of thioesters, esters, and amides

 So far we have been looking at the *formation* of thioesters, carboxylic esters, and amides, starting from carboxylates.
 In hydrolytic acyl